HOGENT-MLOps/mlops-labs/assignment/06-monitoring.md

 You have probably noticed that the interface of Prometheus to query and see metrics is limited.
 Thankfully, we can use [Grafana](https://grafana.com/) to create beautiful dashboards on top of a Prometheus polling server.
 Add a [Grafana service](https://hub.docker.com/r/grafana/grafana-oss) to your `docker-compose.yml` and start the Docker Compose file.
 You should be able to access the Grafana website at <http://localhost:3000> [^1].
 Now let's configure the Grafana service:

 1. Find out what the default username and password are.
 First thing to do once you are logged in, is to change the password to something better and private.
+   - Make sure to save the password in e.g. a password manager!

 2. [Add](https://grafana.com/docs/grafana/latest/administration/data-source-management/?utm_source=grafana_gettingstarted) the Prometheus polling server as a data source.